0Mysterio0/ArcadeProject1.1/README.md

 Initially, we attempted to create lists for each fruit.
 We tried this approach based on the guides we found on Arcade Academy.
 This code was inefficient and ultimately, did not work like we wanted it to.
 We weren't able to efficiently interact with each fruit.
-Every collision and update had to be on a fruit by fruit basis, which was a lot of unneccesary coding.
+Every collision and update had to be on a fruit by fruit basis, which was a lot of unnecessary coding.
 It was also incredibly hard to make the fruit interact with each other and our player.
 We attempted to utilize a behind the scenes scoring system, such that each time we hit a fruit, our score would increase and each time we hit a sucker our score would decrease.
-This was somewhat successful because we were able to set conditions for moving onto the next level but we were unable to create visible stacks of fruit on our player.
+This was somewhat successful because we were able to set conditions for moving onto the next level, but we were unable to create visible stacks of fruit on our player.
 So we changed tactics.

 ####*Attempt 2*

 Our second attempt included creating coin lists for each fruit.
-From the Aracade Academy tutorial pages, there were example code chunks that gave us a bit more direction with creating interactions.
-Specfically, this is where we came across the follow_sprite() function in conjunction with the check_for_collisions_in_list().
+From the Arcade Academy tutorial pages, there were example code chunks that gave us a bit more direction with creating interactions.
+Specifically, this is where we came across the follow_sprite() function in conjunction with the check_for_collisions_in_list().
 In this iteration of our game, we essentially had two sprites for each fruit.
 One was the initial fruit, where if it hit the player it would disappear and add points to our scoring system.
 The coin fruit, was essentially the "ghost fruit", tied to the location of the original